adlerc/petpredictor-service/README.md

     rails s
     ```

-###2.
-How to use the service.
+### How to use the service
   Below are examples using the curl command on the endpoints that makes the guess an saves the preference.
 You can also use Postman (https://www.getpostman.com/) if you prefer.

   * GET request to guess the pet preference based on height and weight params
     ```